Yoast/duplicate-post/readme.txt

 In the Options page under Settings it is now possible to choose:

 * if the original post/page date must be copied too
+* if the original post/page status (draft, published, pending) must be copied too when cloning from the post list
 * if the original post/page excerpt must be copied too
 * which taxonomies and custom fields must not be copied
 * a prefix (or a suffix) to place before (or after) the title of the cloned post/page